meija1/tic_Tac_Toe_Game/README.md

 ## Features Left to Implement
 * The website could benefit from a game against the computer as a selectable game mode.
 ## Testing
-I have tested the website, tried it in different browsers and devices
+I have tested the website, tried it in different browsers and devices.
+The main logic for the game works well and the score updates like it should.
+The top cells when clicked have small white edges on top

+On smaller devices the animation twitches a bit and button edges seem to appear earlier

+A lot of tests was run for seeing how the game logic works and how to manipulate node list.
+## Validator Testing
+* HTML
+    * No errors were returned when passing through the official W3C validator
+* CSS
+    * No errors were found when passing through the official (Jigsaw) validator
+* Javascript
+* Accessability